-Explore the inner sanctum of Black Barbershops and Beauty Salons through music, poetry, comedy and a whole lot of Soul!
+Explore the evolution of black people in film and the music behind it; through performance, poetry, comedy and a whole lot of Soul!
+5A1L style.

-It's like a party at the U.N. and sells out every year, so get your tickets early!
+This party sells out every year, so get your tickets early!

 Jeff Hendrick (Musical Director)